energy-analytics-project/energy-dashboard-tutorials/README.md

 If you don't have a solid grasp of Pandas and Python, start here:

-1. Watch Brandon Rhodes PyCon 2015 Talk
+* Watch Brandon Rhodes PyCon 2015 Talk
-1. Solve the Excercise problems, one notebook at a time
+* Solve Brandon's excercise problems, one notebook at a time
-1. Backup, watch Rhodes' video again, continue with Excercises
+* Backup, watch Rhodes' video again, continue solving the excercises
-1. Go through VanderPlas' book, do the problems
+* Go through VanderPlas' book, replicate every single line of code

+If you don't remember stats, Sal Khan is my 'go-to' resource for all things academic:

+* Watch the Khan Academy videos on statistics

+This is just how I learned Pandas and brushed up on stats.
+YMMV.

 ### Energy Dashboard Tutorials